marceloFA/deadlines_app/README.md

 # A Deadlines app

-This is a small Django project to register and manage academic Deadlines Here are the current django apps that compose this project
+This is a small Django project to register and manage academic Deadlines

+Here are the current django apps that compose this project
-- tasks (related to tasks creation and mangement)
+- tasks (related to academic tasks mangement)
-- theme (not in use anymore, can be deleted)
+- submissions ( manages submissions of tasks to academic events)
-- users (related to the Student that signup to use this app)
+- users (related to the Student that can signup to use this app)

 ## Install Required Packages